Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > The proper work of the mind is the exercise of choice, refusal,
 > yearning, repulsion, preparation, purpose, and assent.
 What then can
-> pollute and clog the mind\'s proper functioning?
+> pollute and clog the mind's proper functioning?
 Nothing but its own
 > corrupt decisions.
 >
 > EPICTETUS, DISCOURSES, 4.11.6--7